DamianMacG/nc-news/README.md

 # Deployed Version

 A hosted version of the project can be found at the link below.
 You can try it out by visiting the website and exploring its features.
+As I am using a render free tier it may take a moment to load.

 https://luminous-druid-1cc7bd.netlify.app/